 ABSTRACT

 Biosurveillance is critical for detecting, identifying, and minimizing the negative consequences of infectious disease.
+Biosurveillance is the process of gathering, integrating, interpreting, and communicating essential information related to all-hazards threats or disease activity affecting human, animal, or plant health to achieve early detection and warning, contribute to overall situational awareness of the health aspects of an incident, and to enable better decision-making at all levels.
 This study conducted a systematic review to identify all extant and defunct biosurveillance systems within the past 100 years.
 To date, this is the most comprehensive review of biosurveillance systems conducted and includes over 800 documented traditional and syndromic surveillance systems.
 The results of this study highlight that there was a large reduction in the number of biosurveillance systems from 2008 to present, and the number of syndromic systems created, versus traditional surveillance, increased after 1980.

 INTRODUCTION

-Global public health biosurveillance is critical for the identification and prevention of emerging and reemerging infectious diseases, and its usefulness in public health is demonstrated by its long history.1,2 Although newly created biosurveillance systems are often intended to complement or expand the biosurveillance capabilities of existing systems, current global biosurveillance capacity is not comprehensively documented or reviewed in a single place.
+Global public health biosurveillance is critical for the identification and prevention of emerging and reemerging infectious diseases, and its usefulness in public health is demonstrated by its long history.1,2 Biosurveillance is the process of gathering, integrating, interpreting, and communicating essential information related to all-hazards threats or disease activity affecting human, animal, or plant health to achieve early detection and warning, contribute to overall situational awareness of the health aspects of an incident, and to enable better decision-making at all levels.
+Although newly created biosurveillance systems are often intended to complement or expand the biosurveillance capabilities of existing systems, current global biosurveillance capacity is not comprehensively documented or reviewed in a single place.
 Since these systems are not documented in a single location it is difficult to determine the impact and usefulness of new biosurveillance systems.3

 Without awareness of the current global biosurveillance landscape there is risk of misallocating resources to the unnecessary duplication of biosurveillance systems, while potentially leaving gaps in biosurveillance coverage.
 The increased risk of infectious disease emergence, and the development of new technologies to detect infectious disease outbreaks, has lead to a new era of biosurveillance research and development.3-6 The 2005 revision of the 1969 International Health Regulations (IHRs) reflects the growing necessity for timely, accurate, and integrated biosurveillance systems and tools.
 The revised IHRs outline novel system requirements on sensitivity, timeliness, stability, flexibility, data quality, and reporting on the local to global level.7 In 2012, the White House released its first National Strategy for Biosurveillance and it stated that a well-integrated, national biosurveillance system was imperative for decision making at all levels.8 The 2005 IHR acknowledged that biosurveillance systems often lack cohesion within countries and across global boundaries, a factor that limits their effectiveness in detecting emerging disease threats.7 While there has been much focus on describing how biosurveillance systems should be designed and how they should function, there has not been a comprehensive study examining biosurveillance structure and use over time.
 A comprehensive review of all of the existing biosurveillance systems is incredibly useful to identify what types of biosurveillance systems are currently needed.